Our Mission is to create new possibilities for the people of South Chicago

 A unique aspect of the services we offer both one-on-one and small group learning options are available for the students.
 This intensive approach allows staff and volunteers to develop and implement an individualized plan that addresses the needs of each participant.
-Individual instruction enables them to learn at their own pace, which tends to be faster than in a group and fosters a meaningful connection between student and tutor.
 Conversation classes are available to strengthen learners’ skills in day-to-day situations.
 As participants increase their communication skills, they become empowered to utilize what they have learned to continue to build stronger family bonds, become more involved in their communities, and benefit from greater employment opportunites.

 What We Do

 The Mary Ward Center was established in 1999 in the South Chicago community of the city of Chicago to address the language needs of local Hispanic immigrants.
 Services are provided regardless of faith, ethnicity, gender, or income.
 MWC offers educational opportunities such as: tutoring in reading, writing, grammar, listening and speaking skills, basic computer training, and activities for spiritual growth and personal enrichment.